youngboy/engine-docs/source/setup-node.md

 ```

 The Engine proxy uses a JSON object to get configuration information.
-Instrument your server code with Engine:
+Instrument your Node server code to support Engine by adding the following to the top of your server script:

 ```
 import { Engine } from 'apollo-engine';